JaapRood/vry/README.md

 - `attributes` - (required) `Immutable.Map` of attributes.
 Any plain `object`s or `array`s are represented as `Immutable.Seq`s (`Keyed` and `Indexed` respectively), making it easy to deal with nested collections with a uniform API and giving you the opportunity to convert them to something else like a `Set`.
 - `options` - `object` with values for the following keys
   - `schema` - schema definition that describes any nested models, to be used instead of the schema defined for the model.
 See the documentation for [`Schema`](#schema).
+  - `defaults` - plain `object` or `Immutable.Iterable` of default key-value pairs that are used as the base of the instance, instead of those defined for the `Model`.
+Nested values are propagated to nested models.

 ```js
 const User = Vry.Model.create({